okta/okta.github.io/_source/_use_cases/api_access_management/index.md

 * A `client_secret` is a password.
 Protect it as you would any other password.
 * Configure clients to support only the grant types that are required by the specific use cases under development.
 Disable all other grant types.
 * Within Okta, a client is treated similarly to an application, therefore only assigned users and groups can authenticate with it.
 Use the `Everyone` group only when necessary.
-* Okta sends tokens to a `redirect_uri` only if it is on the whitelist.
+* Okta sends tokens and authorization codes to a `redirect_uri` (bound to the application's `client_id`) only if it is on the whitelist.
 Therefore, limit this list to URIs in active use.

 #### Authorization Server